-However, as the sun starts to go down the scenery, at last, becomes more inviting.
+However, as the sun starts to go down, the scenery, at last, becomes more inviting.
 There are some beautiful lakes and rivers in-between the old villages and industrial plants filled with tree felling cranes.
 Finally, the train pulls into Irkutsk around 8 am, and there is a massive sigh of relief from everyone.

-This town is one of the most popular stops on the Trans-Siberian railway, and most people disembark the train here as did we.
+This town is one of the most popular stops on the Trans-Siberian railway, and most people disembark the train here, as did we.
 The center of Irkutsk is a UNESCO world heritage site and only 70 km away from Lake Baikal.

 Hence the reason why most people chose to stopover.
 Wooden buildings are a feature of the town, and many of the buildings have colorful facades with intricately patterned designs.

 It’s worth exploring the many churches, and you can easily walk around the city.
 The eastern orthodox architecture is striking even if the religious icons are a little overwhelming.
-You can also enjoy a leisurely boat ride down the Angara River which has some marvelous scenery to admire along the banks.
+You can also enjoy a leisurely boat ride down the Angara River, which has some marvelous scenery to admire along the banks.

 A visit to Lake Baikal is a must, and most tours include a stop at the wooden museum of architecture.
-The open-air museum is a collection of original wooden houses that represent the lifestyle of 16th to 19th century Russia.
+The open-air museum is a collection of original wooden houses representing the lifestyle of 16th to 19th century Russia.
 The stunning vistas of the surrounding hills and the bank of the Angara River provide a picturesque backdrop to the village.
 The guide gives an informative talk as you walk around the beautifully crafted log buildings.

 Unfortunately, the weather was rather bleak as we headed to Lake Baikal, and the remoteness of this location felt increasingly isolated.
 Legend has it that if you take a swim in the lake, you will look 25 years younger, but I wimped out after taking a paddle.
 Freezing does not describe the temperature of the water here.

-Before boarding the train, we also took a look round the Irkutsk regional museum.
+Before boarding the train, we also took a look around the Irkutsk regional museum.
 There’s not much worth seeing here, but World War II memorabilia is interesting.
 I was shocked to learn that Russian people had a coupon book for food rations until 1992.